IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/explanation-of-terms.md

 The name of the plugin stands for **Imp**ort / **Ex**port => in short **ImpEx**.

+## Snapshot

+A snapshot is a copy of the content to be imported/exported.

+It resides in a separate WordPress database table managed by the ImpEx plugin.

+> Attachments/media will be saved in a private sub-directory of the WordPress uploads folder.

+You can imagine a snapshot like a server side copy of the content.

+You can import / export as many snapshots as you want.

 ## Provider

 Provider handle content for ImpEx.
 They are used to load (import) or extract (export) data for ImpEx.